Vindhya Range: Cultural significance

 The Vindhyas are one of the only two mountain ranges mentioned in the national anthem of India, the other being the Himalayas.

 Rivers

 Several tributaries of the Ganga-Yamuna system originate from the Vindhyas.
-These include Chambal, Betwa, Dhasan,Sunar, Ken, Tamsa, Kali Sindh and Parbati.
+These include Chambal, Betwa, Dhasan, Sunar, Ken, Tamsa, Kali Sindh and Parbati.
 The northern slopes of the Vindhyas are drained by these rivers.

 Narmada and Son rivers drain the southern slopes of the Vindhyas.
-Both these rivers rise in the Maikal hills, which are now defined as an extension of the Satpuras, although several older texts use the term Vindhyas to cover them (see Historical definitions above).
+Both these rivers rise in the Maikal Hills, which are now defined as an extension of the Satpuras, although several older texts use the term Vindhyas to cover them (see Historical definitions above).

 Geology and palaeontology

 The "Vindhyan Supergroup" is one of the largest and thickest sedimentary successions in the world.

-The earliest known multicellular fossils of eukaryotes (filamentous algae) have been discovered from Vindhya basin dating back to 1.6 to 1.7 billion years ago.
-Shelled creatures are documented to have first evolved at the start of the Cambrian 'explosion of life', about 550 million years ago.
+What may be the earliest known multicellular fossils of eukaryotes (filamentous algae) have been discovered from Vindhya basin, possibly as much as 1.6 to 1.7 billion years old.
+Shelled creatures are documented to have first evolved in the late Ediacaran, near the start of the Cambrian 'explosion of life,' about 550 million years ago.